ashleyncasanova/python-tutorial-giraffe-academy/README.md

 >Note: Will print each value in the 2D array on separate line.
 ___
 ### **Building a Translator**
-* Takes in a string and converts it into anothetr language.
+* Takes in a string and converts it into another language.

     ```
     Giraffe Language
     vowels -> g